tejaskannan/smart-tv-keyboard-leakage/README.md

 ```
 python benchmark_password_recovery.py --benchmark-folders <PATH-TO-GDRIVE>/benchmarks/samsung-passwords/ <PATH-TO-GDRIVE>/benchmarks/appletv-passwords/ --tv-types samsung appletv
 ```
 The program will display a plot which should match Figures `9` and `10`.
-Note that we have placed the results for both TVs on a single plot; this change was made for space reasons since submitting the original version of the paper.
+Note that we have placed the results for both TVs on a single plot; this change was made for space reasons during the paper's revision.

 The script also prints out the accuracy on different password types for both priors (`phpbb` and `rockyou-5gram`).
 The top-`1` values should match those listed in the second-to-last paragraph in Section `V.C`.
 Finally, the script also prints the minimum factor by which the attack improves over random guessing for the `rockyou` prior.
-As listed in the paper, the improvement is over `330x` for both TVs.
+As listed in the paper (Section `V.C`, Paragraph 3), the improvement is over `330x` for both TVs.

-Finally, we include a script which shows the keyboard suggestion model's accuracy on the password benchmark.
+Finally, we include a script which shows the keyboard suggestion model's accuracy on the password benchmark (see the folder `smarttvleakage/suggestions_model` for more details).
 The file `suggestions_benchmark_accuracy.py` performs this comparison.
 It also runs a small parameter sweep over different cutoffs to observe the predictor's recall.
 Note that the command can take a few minutes to complete.
 ```
 python suggestions_benchmark_accuracy.py --benchmark-folder /local/smart-tv-benchmarks/samsung-passwords/
 ```